enVId-tech/Terminal-Commands/README.md

 Step 2: Configuration file creation
 -----------------------------------
-Inside of main.ts, make sure to change the ``dataDirPath`` variable to the path of the configuration file you want to use.
+Inside of main.ts, make sure to change the ``dataDirPath`` variable to the path of the configuration file you want to use (..data is the default).

-Go to the website https://commands.etran.dev/ and create a configuration file that looks like this:
+Go to the website https://commands.etran.dev/ and create a configuration file.

 Hint: It is recommended to read the documentation on the website beforehand AND use the YAML format for the configuration file.